s-wakaba/bitpacked-cpython/README.md

 * Small enough to store
 * Immutable
-* Not allowing direct access to inside of object via C-API (e.g. buffer protocol objects)
+* Not allowing direct access to inside of object members via C-API (e.g. `str, tuple` and buffer protocol objects like `bytes`)

 ##Supported Types
 Now, objects of following types allow storeing with the **bitpacked** mode.